East Coast Greenway expands with 13 miles of new trails in Connecticut, New Jersey and Florida

 The newest East Coast Greenway segments (from north to south) include:

-Moosup Valley State Park Trail Phase II (Moosup & Sterling, Connecticut), 5.8 miles: The 5.8-mile Moosup Valley State Park Trail spans 62 acres of wetlands, rivers, ponds and natural beauty through the picturesque rural towns of eastern Connecticut.
+Moosup Valley State Park Trail Phase II (Moosup & Sterling, Connecticut), 5.8 miles: The 5.8-mile Moosup Valley State Park Trail (pictured above) spans 62 acres of wetlands, rivers, ponds and natural beauty through the picturesque rural towns of eastern Connecticut.
 From Moosup, the trail travels east through Plainfield for 2.2 miles, hugging the banks of the Moosup River, then continues 3.6 miles across Sterling to its terminus at the Rhode Island border, where it connects to the Trestle Trail, part of the 19-mile Washington Secondary Bike Path

 Farmington Canal Heritage Trail Phase IIIA (Southington, Connecticut), 1.3 miles: The latest portion of the Farmington Canal Heritage Trail covers 1.3 miles from Lazy Lane to Aircraft Road in Southington, Connecticut.
 Once complete, the Southington portion of the Farmington Canal Heritage Trail will feature 6.6 miles of paved multi-use trails.
 Currently more than 80% complete, the Farmington Canal Heritage Trail will eventually span 81 miles from New Haven to Northampton, Massachusetts.